manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Go Jogging to Smell the Flowers.
 Help prolong your perceived time and set priorities through detaching yourself from daily preoccupations.

 **PRINCIPLE 16**
 Create a Commitment Plan.
-Achieve greater things in life by setting aspirational targets and sticking through your plan
+Achieve greater things in life by setting aspirational targets and sticking through your plan.

 **PRINCIPLE 17**
 Always Memorize the First Three Sentences of a Presentation.
 This is a simple rule that can change the way you come across to everyone in the room.